Frequently Asked Questions | National Humanities Center

 What should be included in the one-page tentative outline of the structure of the project?

 For a book project, provide a chapter outline indicating the purpose of each chapter.
 For other major projects, describe the structure of the project and indicate the stage of completion for each section or module proposed.
+Projects not indicating stage of completion may be deemed ineligible.

 How long should my curriculum vitae be?